Rob Roy Cocktail Recipe

 Method

-Add Scotch, sweet vermouth, bitters, and cubed ice to a mixing glass.
+1. Add Scotch, sweet vermouth, and bitters to a mixing glass.